DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Behçet disease (or syndrome) is a rare disease characterised by painful mouth ulcers, genital ulcers, eye problems and skin lesions.
-The disease is named after the Turkish dermatologist Hulusi Behçet who first described the disease in 1924.
+The condition is named after the Turkish dermatologist Hulusi Behçet who first described the disease in 1924.
 It is also known as Adamantiades–Behçet disease.

-The cause of Behçet disease is unknown but it is presumed to be an autoimmune disorder.
-This is where an individual's immune system starts reacting against his or her own tissues.
-The reason for this remains a mystery but it is possible bacterial or viral infection may have a role in its development.
+The cause of Behçet disease is unknown, but it is presumed to be an autoimmune disorder — where an individual's immune system starts reacting against his or her tissues.
+The reason for this remains a mystery, but it is possible bacterial or viral infection may have a role in its development.

-Behçet disease is most common and more serious in people with Silk Road bloodlines.
-Silk Road countries include those in the Mediterranean basin, Middle East and Far East; the incidence is around 1 in 10,000 people.
-However, Behçet disease is seen worldwide even in those with other ethnic heritage; in the US, the incidence is reported to be 1 in 20,000.
+Behçet disease is the most common and more severe in people with Silk Road bloodlines.
+Silk Road countries include those in the Mediterranean basin, the Middle East and the Far East; the incidence is around 1 in 10,000 people.
+However, Behçet disease is seen worldwide, even in those with other ethnic heritage; in the US, the incidence is reported to be 1 in 20,000.

 In people with Silk Road ancestry, Behçet disease is more common in men than in women.
 However, the trend is reversed with more women than men being affected in people of other ethnic origins.
 The disease can develop at any age but is most common as people reach 20–30 years.

 Mouth ulcers (aphthous ulcers) are the most common and earliest sign of Behçet disease.
-However, before these appear a patient may for a number of years experience a variety of recurrent signs and symptoms that include:
+However, before these appear, a patient may for several years experience a variety of recurrent signs and symptoms that include: